cainmagi/Dockerfiles/manual.md

   * Configuring the docker parameters in your user space.
 * Acquire the full authority by `sudo` **inside** any docker image.
 * Upload, or download files in `~`, `/raid/<your-name>`, `/raid/shared/`
-* Using `sudo chown`, `sudo chgrp`, `sudo chown` to maintain the permission of your files.
+* Use `sudo chown`, `sudo chgrp`, `sudo chown` to maintain the permission of your files.

-Although you are added in the `sudo` list, you should not do the following things, because modifying the device outside the docker container may cause the device collapsed.
+Although you are added to the `sudo` list, you should not do the following things, because modifying the device outside the docker container may cause the device to collapse.

 * You **should not** use `sudo apt` to upgrade, install or remove any package outside the docker container.
-* You **should not** modify any files that are not owned by you, especially for the system related files.
+* You **should not** modify any files that are not owned by you, especially the system-related files.
 (However, modifying any files inside the docker container is allowed)
 * You **should not** use `sudo` in any case that is not listed before.
 * You **should not** use, or commit any image that is tagged as others' private images.

-If you find any bugs, or want to add any features, please contact the maintainer, unless you are very confident of what you will do.
+If you find any bugs or want to add any features, please contact the maintainer, unless you are very confident about what you will do.

 ## Documentation for currently built images (xUbuntu)